iluvjava/Maths/Notebook 2.0/MATH 700 (Master Thesis)/Symmetric Tridiagonal Matrices Recursive Det.md

 \end{aligned}\tag{2}
 $$

-Substituting the last equation back to the first equation of the first term.
+Substituting the last equation back to the first equation of the first term in (2):

 $$
 \begin{aligned}